shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w1_neural_networks/03_neural_network_model/readme.md

 - You can also write the output of the neural network as **f(x)**.

-  - Remember that we use f(x) to denote the output of linear regression and logistic regression.
+  - Remember that we use f(x) to denote the output of linear regression and logistic regression, e.g., f(x) = wx + b.

 - This is neural network **inference** via **forward propagation**.